Tamil Nadu: Menstruating girl forced to write exam outside classroom

 The headmistress of the private school in the district’s Senguttaipalayam village was suspended following the incident, the newspaper quoted district school education department officials as saying.

 On Wednesday, a video recorded by the mother of the 13-year-old girl was widely shared on social media, according to The Indian Express.
-The video showed the girl, who belongs to a Scheduled Caste, writing the examination on the staircase.
+The video showed the girl writing the examination on the staircase.

 She is also heard saying that she was barred from entering her classroom after her teacher told the principal that she had attained puberty.